 Local Coordinating Committees

-Local committees work alongside the Society’s sections to organize events for members and the general public.
+Local committees work alongside the Council’s sections to organize events for members and the general public.
 Covered regions are:

 The Membership Committee oversees the admission of new members.
-The committee assists the Membership Director with communications to interested parties, and may recommend additional classes of membership to the Executive Council for approval.
+The committee develops recruitment projects as well as services for existing members and may recommend new classes of membership to the Executive Council for approval.

-The Scholarship Committee oversees the management of the Society’s scholarship and grant endowments.
-The committee identifies undergraduate and graduate recipients of the annual Emerging Research Award and recommends new grant and scholarship programs to the Executive Council for approval.
+The Scholarship Committee oversees the management of the Council’s scholarship and grant endowments.
+The committee identifies undergraduate and graduate recipients of the annual Emerging Research Award and recommends new grant and scholarship programs to the Board of Governors for approval.

-The Symposium Committee manages the Society’s annual meeting and symposium.
-The committee communicates event information to members, reviews and approves event program proposals, recommends a keynote speaker to the Executive Council for approval, and makes logistical arrangements for the meeting.
+The Symposium Committee manages the Council’s annual conference.
+The committee communicates event information to members, reviews and approves event program proposals, selects a keynote speaker, and makes logistical arrangements for the meeting.